Pers8/obsidian-files/IB/English.md

 What is a text :
-- 1. a **text** is any object that can be "read" (extract information), whether this object is a work of literature, a street sign, an arrangement of buildings on a city block, or styles of clothing.
+- a **text** is any object that can be "read" (extract information), whether this object is a work of literature, a street sign, an arrangement of buildings on a city block, or styles of clothing.

-2. _[_1:28 PM_]_

-    modification
 -